-There are few more important questions for the 21st century than how we will power our electric grids.
+There are few questions more important for the 21st century than how we will power our electric grids.
 Literally trillions of dollars are at stake, and possibly even the future of the planet.
-While future electricity generation will likely include natural gas and nuclear, it’s a good bet that wind and solar will make up the majority of the future grid.
+While future electricity generation will likely include natural gas and nuclear, it’s a good bet that wind and solar will inevitably make up the majority of the future grid.
 Both require no fuel and, therefore, cost almost nothing to operate.
 Both produce virtually no environmental wastes.
-Both are cost competitive with coal, nuclear and natural gas today, and both will see their costs continue to drop even further.
+Both are cost-competitive with coal, nuclear and natural gas today, and both will see their costs continue to drop even further.
 Even without subsidies, clean energy alternatives are becoming the clear cost leaders on the grid.

 But, wind and solar are not the same.
 Wind turbines benefit from economies of scale.
 As they get bigger, their costs go down – but only up to a point.
 Similar to coal and nuclear plants in the last century, the complexity of giant machines overcomes scale.
 Cost savings slow down and disappear.
 By comparison, solar’s cost declines are driven by economies of volume – the more you make of something, the cheaper it gets.
 This means that solar costs will decline from both increasingly larger solar farms, as well as deployments that are smaller, simpler, and far, far more numerous.